 “The standard has been to yield to state prosecutions, but that has really changed over the past 10 years, particularly with the Obama administration,” he said.

-Sometimes dual prosecutions are launched, such as those against the former Minneapolis police officers charged in the death of George Floyd and against Dylann Roof, a white supremacist sentenced to death for a church shooting in Charleston, S.C.
+Sometimes dual prosecutions are launched, such as those against the former Minneapolis police officers charged in the death of George Floyd and against Dylann Roof, a white supremacist sentenced to death for a church shooting in Charleston, South Carolina.

 In some cases, Levin said, a federal hate-crimes prosecution can go beyond what state laws cover.